X2.2.3 Antibiotics for treatment of exacerbations

 Therapeutic guidelines: antibiotic (Therapeutic Guidelines Limited 2014) recommend the use of oral agents such as amoxycillin or doxycycline (alternatively, erythromycin or roxithromycin).
 If patients do not respond, or if resistant organisms are suspected, amoxycillin–clavulanate should be prescribed.
 Pseudomonas or staphylococci are suspected, appropriate antibiotics should be used.

 Typically, a course of treatment should be at least five days.
 A response is usually seen within three to five days, and a change of antibiotic should be considered if the response is unsatisfactory.
 If parenteral administration was commenced, oral treatment should be substituted within 72 hours.
-An historical population-based cohort study (Roede 2008) [evidence level III-2] found that co-treatment of an acute exacerbation with oral corticosteroids and oral antibiotics significantly increased the time to subsequent exacerbations (median 312 versus 418 days, p<0.001 to next compared to oral corticosteroids alone).
+An historical population-based cohort study (Roede 2008) [evidence level III-2] found that co-treatment of an exacerbation with oral corticosteroids and oral antibiotics significantly increased the time to subsequent exacerbations (median 312 versus 418 days, p<0.001 to next compared to oral corticosteroids alone).

 An Australian retrospective case series of 84 hospitalised COPD patients found that antibiotic treatment was non-concordant with guideline recommendations in the majority of patients (86%), mainly due to over-use of intravenous antibiotics (Fanning 2014).
 Further efforts are needed to increase adherence to use of oral antibiotics in patients hospitalised with exacerbations of COPD, where appropriate.